-The credit is subject to a number of restrictions, including that the taxpayer's biodiesel sales must be greater than 2 percent of the total diesel sales by the end of the third year after the year that the investment is claimed.
-The unused tax credit can be carried forward up to 7 years, but can only be claimed in tax years in which the facility is operating for the purposes of biodiesel blending.
+The credit is subject to a number of restrictions, including that the taxpayer's biodiesel sales must be greater than 2% of the total diesel sales by the end of the third year after the year that the investment is claimed.
+The unused tax credit can be carried forward up to seven years, but can only be claimed in tax years in which the facility is operating for the purposes of biodiesel blending.

-The table shows credits claimed on corporate tax returns by fiscal year for 2006 through 2008 and by tax year for 2009 and 2010.
+The table shows credits claimed on corporate tax returns by fiscal year for 2007 through 2008 and by tax year for 2009 through 2012.